 The house is set in 366 acres of wooded parkland with beautiful gardens, including a Secret garden, Winter garden and Herb garden, as well as an unusual oval walled garden, with a national collection of Gallica roses.

 The Leader water is spanned by a picturesque single-arch bridge [NT 562397], dating from the late 18th century.

 The property was held by the Homes (or Humes) of Carolside in the 16th and 17th centuries.
 Alexander Home of Carolside is on record in 1577 and 1600, John Home of Carolside is mentioned in 1647, then Janet Home, lawful daughter to the late Major John Home of Carolside, in a ratification of 1670.
 Thomas Home of Carolside, Lieutenant Colonel of Horse, fought for the Swedish army in the 17th century, and was a distinguished cavalry captain, capturing nine standards from the Spanish.
 He became a colonel in the French army.

-served as Attorney General of Georgia, and later Lord Chief Justice of East Florida before the American War of Independence.
-He sold the property to the Innes family in the 1830s, then it went by
+Attorney General of Georgia, and later Lord Chief Justice of East Florida before the American War of Independence.
+He sold the property to the Innes family in the 1830s, then it went by inheritance

-inheritance to Alexander Mitchell in 1841, then on his death to his wife Fanny Georgiana Jane Hasler, who later married Donald Mackay, 11th Lord Reay.
+to Alexander Mitchell in 1841, then on his death to his wife Fanny Georgiana Jane Hasler, who later married Donald Mackay, 11th Lord Reay.
 They held the estate into the 20th century.
-The
+The house was

 The house is still occupied.

 One of Thomas the Rhymer's prophecies is, apparently a reference to the desolation caused by the wars with England:

 ‘A horse sail gang on Carolside brae